bohanzhuang/bohanzhuang.github.io/_pages/about.md

 My research focuses on the co-design of efficient algorithms and systems for multimodal large foundation models.

-If you are interested in our lab, please fill the [Google form](https://forms.gle/UoR8B19y2NsjtGRJ6).
+If you are interested in our lab for Master / PhD applications, or for Research Assistant applications, please refer to this [Post](https://ziplab.co/uploads/zip-lab-poster-full.html).

 Our lab is actively pursuing collaborations with industry partners.